o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 ### Add a signal listener with a slot handler

-Qt uses signals and slots to communicate between objects.
+Qt uses signals and slots to communicate between objects (refer to [Signals & Slots](https://doc.qt.io/qt-5/signalsandslots.html) in the Qt Documentation).
 Set up a signal listener such that when the user enters text into the input field at runtime, the check box automatically enables.

 In this example, the signal listener uses a slot handler, which is essentially a C++ function that a signal can connect to.